dimyG/jekyll-theme-chirpy/_posts/2020-05-30-work-experience-overview.md

 field (smart contracts, execution layers, zero knowledge proofs, chain analysis etc) and financial aspects (derivative markets, financial indicators, technical analysis, automated market makers, impermanent loss etc).
 - It was an interesting period and for a while I thought about following a software engineering path on this field.
-After some serious introspection though, I decided to focus on deep learning instead.
+After some serious introspection though, I decided to explore the world of deep learning instead.

 #### **Upgrading my software engineering skills, Self employed** *(January 2020 - January 2021)*  <br/>